madebits/madebits.github.io/r/nodejs-grunner.md

 g.t('tt', ['t3', 't2', 't1']);
 ```

 Task `t1` will be invoked several times if we run `tt`, but its user defined callback code will run only once.
 The `once` wrapper does not affect how often any task dependencies of `t1` will be run.
-They have also to be wrapped using `once` if single execution is needed also for them.
+They have also to be wrapped using `once`, in case single execution is also needed for them.

 ##GRunner Instances